RedisLabs/redis-cluster-proxy/README.md

 - Multithreaded
 - Both multiplexing and private connection models supported
 - Query execution and reply order are guaranteed even in multiplexing contexts
-- Automatic cluster configuration update after `ASK|MOVED` errors: when those kinds of error replies occur, the proxy automatically updates its internal representation of the cluster by fetching an updated configuration of it and remapping  all the slots.
-All queries are re-executed after the update is completed, so that, from the client's point-of-view, everything flows as normal (the clients don't receive the ASK|MOVED error: they will directly receive the replies after the cluster configuration has been updated).
+- Automatic update of the cluster's configuration after `ASK|MOVED` errors: when those kinds of errors occur in replies, the proxy automatically updates its internal representation of the cluster by fetching an updated configuration of it and by remapping all the slots.
+All queries will be re-executed after the update is completed, so that, from the client's point-of-view, everything flows as normal (the clients won't receive the ASK|MOVED error: they will directly receive the expected replies after the cluster configuration has been updated).
-- Cross-slot/Cross-node queries: many commands involving more keys belonging to different slots (or even different cluster nodes) are supported.
+- Cross-slot/Cross-node queries: many commands involving multiple keys belonging to different slots (or even to different cluster nodes) are supported.
 Those commands will split the query into multiple queries that will be routed to different slots/nodes.
-Reply handling for those commands is specific.
+Reply handling for those commands is command-specific.
 Some commands, such as `MGET`, will merge all the replies as if they were a single reply.
-Other commands such as `MSET` or `DEL` will sum the result of all the replies.
-Since those commands actually break the atomicity of the query, they'll be made optional (disabled by default).
+Other commands such as `MSET` or `DEL` will sum the results of all the replies.
+Since those queries actually break the atomicity of the command, their usage is optional (disabled by default).
 See below for more info.
-- Some commands with no specific node/slot such as `DBSIZE` are delivered to all the nodes and the replies will be map-reduced in order to give a sum of all the values replied.
+- Some commands with no specific node/slot such as `DBSIZE` are delivered to all the nodes and the replies will be map-reduced in order to give a sum of all the values contained in all the replies.
 - Additional `PROXY` command that can be used to perform some proxy-specific actions.

 # Build